-If Christmas is a bit like a religion for you, and you sometimes feel that the capital lacks flair with its reasonably sized markets, the raclette chalets always packed, and its lights a bit cheap on the trees, why not hop on a train to discover the Christkindelsmärik (or “market of the baby Jesus”), just two hours from Paris?
-Off to Strasbourg to explore this magical and timeless place.
+If Christmas is a bit like a religion for you, and you sometimes feel that the capital lacks flair with its reasonably-sized markets, its raclette chalets under siege, and its lights being a bit cheap on the trees, why not jump on a train to discover the Christkindelsmärik (or "« Christmas market of the child Jesus »"), just two hours from Paris?
+Off to Strasbourg, to explore this magical and timeless place.

 Since the dawn of time

-A little history lesson: it was in 1570 that the first Christmas market in France came to life in Alsace, specifically in Strasbourg, a practice that had previously been mostly reserved for Germanic cultures.
-Since then, it has traditionally taken place in December.
+Here's a little history lesson: the very first Christmas market in France was born in Alsace in 1570, specifically in Strasbourg, a practice that had mostly been reserved for Germanic cultures until then.
+Since then, it has traditionally been held in Strasbourg.

-Starting from the first Saturday of Advent (which is the first Saturday of December, for those who might not be too familiar with the little Jesus codes), until the 24th of the month, Christmas Eve.
-And since its creation, it has only been canceled twice, in 1939 (due to World War II) and in 2020 (due to Covid).Voir cette publication sur Instagram
+Starting from the first Saturday of Advent (which is the first Saturday of December, for those who might not be too familiar with the codes of little Jesus), until the 24th of the month, Christmas Eve.
+And since its creation, it has been canceled only twice, in 1939 (due to World War II) and in 2020 (because of Covid).Voir cette publication sur Instagram

-These dates can, however, stretch out a bit, and it's easy to see why when you realize that the market welcomes over three million tourists from around the world every year.
-A few extra days are sometimes needed to properly welcome everyone and take the opportunity to boost the local economy a little longer.
-Over the years, this gathering has gained more and more popularity, becoming a must-see event and prompting the city of Strasbourg to self-proclaim itself as the “Capital of Christmas” in 1992.
+These dates can, however, stretch a little, and we totally understand why when we know that the market welcomes over three million tourists from around the world every year.
+So, a few extra days are sometimes necessary to properly welcome everyone and take the opportunity to boost the local economy a little longer.
+Over the years, this event has grown increasingly larger, until it became a must-see and led the city of Strasbourg to declare itself the “Capital of Christmas” in 1992.

-As they wander around, the little explorers can discover all the culinary specialties of the region, as well as some quirky creations, like munstiflette, a tartiflette made with munster cheese, or raclette hot-dogs, bringing together the best of France and the United States.
-It's also a great chance to meet many local artisans ready to share their know-how and help you find the best gifts (last-minute or otherwise) for your loved ones.
-All that’s left for you to do is book your train.
+As they wander around, the little curious ones can discover all the culinary specialties of the region, as well as some quirky unique creations, like the munstiflette, a tartiflette made with munster cheese, or the raclette hot dog, bringing together the best of France and the United States.
+It's also a chance to meet lots of local artisans eager to share their know-how and help you find the best gifts (last minute or not) for your loved ones.
+All you have to do now is book your train.

 Strasbourg Christmas Market